WFP-VAM/DataBridgesKnots/ROADMAP.md

 This document outlines the planned features and improvements for the `DataBridgesKnots` package, which provides a wrapper for the WFP Data Bridges API.

-## Upcoming Release: 1.0.0 (DataBridges API v5.0)
+## Upcoming Release: 1.0.0 "Brilliant Bigfoot" (DataBridges API v5.0)

 ### New Features
-- [ ] Update setup.py and pyproject.toml to include DataBridges API v5.0
 - [X] Endpoints: CommoditiesApis
 - [X] Endpoints: CurrencyApi
 - [X] Endpoints: EconomicDataApi